sanketp25/React_Practice/README.md

 # React_Practice

-This is project which includes everything for learning react.
+This project includes everything for learning react.
+Imported Modules are as follows:

+Axios,
+Vite,
+Bootstrap